ThomasThelen/sdtl-provone/README.md

 ```

-## Describing Commands
+## Embedding Commands
-In ProvONE, command level metadata is modeled using `provone:Program`.
+Command level metadata is modeled inside  `provone:Program` and
-objects.
+`provone:Execution` objects.

-We can define these as "being inside" the top level `provone:program` by relating them with `provone:hasSubProgram`.
+An example of a software program with three commands inside would, from

-An example of a program with three commands inside would, from a provenance perspective, look like
+a prospective perspective, look like

 ```
 {